cberret/linen-syntax/README.md

-# linen-syntax
+# Linen Syntax Theme

-A dark, restrained palette with low saturation and contrast.
-Designed for writing in Markdown, but suitable for other tasks.
+A dark, restrained palette with low color saturation and contrast.

+Designed for writing Markdown in Atom, but suitable for other tasks.

 ![](linen_screenshot.png)